jchyjc/Data-Transformation/README.md

-# SJCC-Payroll-Accural
+# Data-Reorganization
--wrote C++ programs to help facilitate payroll accrual journal entries for the community college's fiscal service
+-wrote C++ programs to rearrange and reorganize data on a Microsoft Excel sheet

--improved its efficiency by automating the process
+-reduced the workload from 5 hours to 30 minutes for 570 cells of data

 -written and tested in Visual Studios